West Chester University of Pennsylvania

 Position: Department Secretary

 Welcome to the Department of Public Policy & Administration, home to the Master of Public Administration (accredited by NASPAA-The Global Standard in Public Service Education) and the Doctor of Public Administration degrees.
 The core focus of our programs is helping individuals develop their public service skills.
 Our dynamic, practical programs enhance your general management and administrative qualifications with the option of developing specific expertise in a number of concentration areas, including: Human Resource Management or Nonprofit Administration.
 At the same time, many of our students have earned graduate certificates in such areas as Urban and Regional Planning, Healthcare Management and Sports Management & Athletics.

 Beginning as a stand-alone graduate program in 1979, the department continues to attract and graduate professionals from all types of organizations.
-As of the 2014-2015 academic year, the program is the proud home of 150 students comprised of emerging and existing public service leaders.
+As of the current 2017 spring semester, the program is the proud home of 175 students comprised of emerging and existing public service leaders.
 Whether your career path is in a public, nonprofit or private (e.g., as consultants to governmental organizations or as governmental service providers) setting, our program meets your needs if you are ready to enhance your general management skills and upgrade your expertise in a specific career area.